 Absence or distortion of the red reflex: Suggesting cataract Congenital Cataract Congenital cataract is a lens opacity that is present at birth or shortly after birth.
 Diagnosis is clinical and sometimes with imaging.
 Treatment is surgical removal of the cataract.
-(See also... read more or retinoblastoma Retinoblastoma Retinoblastoma is a cancer arising from the immature retina.
-Symptoms and signs commonly include leukocoria (a white reflex in the pupil), strabismus, and, less often, inflammation and impaired... read more
+(See also... read more or retinoblastoma Retinoblastoma Retinoblastoma is a cancer of the retina that occurs almost exclusively in children Retinoblastoma occurs in 1/15,000 to 1/30,000 live births and represents about 2% of childhood cancers ( 1)... read more

 Vision screening is recommended at ages 4 and 5 years.
 Children can be screened at 3 years as well if they are cooperative.
 In addition to the well-child visits at 3 through 5 years of age, instrument-based screening may be used to assess risk at 12 and at 24 months of age.
 Vision testing by Snellen charts or newer testing machines can be used.
 E charts are better than pictures; visual acuity of < 20/30 should be evaluated by an ophthalmologist.